The M.A. Program

 The Ph.D Program

 The TCU History Department offers Ph.D. fields in United States and Latin American History.
-Students may, with the permission of the History Graduate Committee, devise fields to meet their individual objectives.
 For more information on the details of the Ph.D. program, please see the Graduate Guide.

-Students entering the Ph.D. program with a bachelor's degree must complete the M.A. in history en route to the Ph.D.
-For admission to the doctoral program, students must present a strong record at the M.A. level.
-Even though a student has earned the M.A. degree at TCU, he or she must apply for admission to the doctoral program.
-New students must submit letters of recommendation and GRE scores with all other required materials.
+Doctoral students may enter the program via TCU’s MA/PhD track or as PhD-only students arriving with an MA in hand.
+For admission to the doctoral program, students must present a strong record at the MA level.
+Even though a student has earned the MA degree at TCU, she or he must apply in order to be admitted to the doctoral program.
+New students must submit all materials required by the application.